team-paradocs/tekkneeca/README.md

         xhost +local:docker

+- Usage

+  build the image

+        ./docker_build.sh

+  run the image with hardware

+        ./docker_run.sh

+  run the image without hardware

+        ./docker_run_sim.sh

+  attach a new terminal to current container

+        ./docker_terminal.sh

 - Trouble shooting

   If you encounter "Authorization required, but no authorization protocol specified" failure, run X11 forwarding again